numerator-io/sdk-go/README.md

 ## Quickstart

-1. Create a subclass of `NumeratorFeatureFlagProvider` and define feature flags:
+1. Create a `NumeratorProvider` embedding prefered Providers and define some custom methods:

 ```go
 import (